In addition to adding to Buffalo’s remarkable architectural legacy, the museum aspires to improve its campus by:

 - Opening a route through the museum from Elmwood Avenue to Olmsted’s Delaware Park, adding a new point of entry and exit on the east façade of the museum’s 1962 Building

-- Covering the 1962 Building’s open-air Sculpture Garden to create a new space for year-round civic engagement, open free of charge to the community during museum and program hours
+- Covering the 1962 Building’s open-air Sculpture Garden to create an Indoor Town Square, a new space for year-round civic engagement, open free of charge to the community during museum and program hours

 - Creating a new education wing in the lower level of the 1962 Building

-- Constructing a signature scenic bridge that connects the new building with the 1905 Building
+- Constructing a signature scenic bridge that connects the new north building with the 1905 Building

 In April 2019, the museum announced that artist Olafur Eliasson and architect Sebastian Behmann, founding partners of Studio Other Spaces, have proposed a breathtaking work of art to cover the Indoor Town Square.
 Entitled Common sky, the design is inspired by the weather of Buffalo and the museum’s lush park surroundings.